The 31 May 2026 compliance deadline has passed. If you haven't acted, you may already be non-compliant. Get compliant now →

 Key Management Actions for Periodic Tenancies

 Update all tenancy agreement templates to remove void clauses.
 Maintain detailed records of rent payments, maintenance, incidents, and communications (essential for Section 8 claims).
-Research comparable properties before serving Form 4A rent increases.
-Use Form 3A for Section 8 possession with the correct notice period.
-Respond to pet requests within 28 days.
+The toolkit provides a complete management action plan for periodic tenancy transitions.

 Are You Compliant?
 Check Now